Monkeystation/photanol-com/src/pages/index.md

         Early success delivered the perfect moment for a partner with a shared vision for circular chemistry.
 One with specific expertise and a commercial need.
 Corbion is a fermentation expert.
-They produce lactic acid – the raw material needed for PLA (poly lactic acid used for biodegradable bioplastic packaging).
+They produce lactic acid from beet or cane sugar – the raw material needed for PLA (poly lactic acid used for biodegradable bioplastic packaging).

         The partnership with Corbion enabled us to develop renewable lactic acid with highest purity; made from CO<small>2</small>.
 Using 24 times less land and 25 times less water than traditional equivalents.